nipreps/sops-cookiecutter/docs/index.md

     The default filter allows the replacement of unavailable secrets (because in this case the user does not have access to the secret) with redaction symbols.
     For example, using `{{ '{{ secrets.logins.password_computer1 | default("*****") }}' }}` at this point produces a series of stars `{{ secrets.logins.password_computer1 | default("*****") }}` to indicate that a secret could not be accessed at this point.

-!!! warning "To ensure your secrets are not exposed, you just need to protect the little submodule"
+!!! warning "To ensure your secrets are not exposed, you just need to protect the git submodule"

     Now private information is accessible only for users who have access to the submodule, and they will need to explicitly add the submodule for the secrets to be rendered.

+??? important "Examples showing how to use secrets"

+    The *secrets* feature is demonstrated within these SOPs (see [Example 2 in the recruitment section](recruitment-scheduling-screening/example2.md#scheduling), where phone numbers, e-mail addresses, and names are redacted).

+    The [corresponding code](https://github.com/nipreps/sops-cookiecutter/blob/32cd1721d84ce02e8504f947d05ea096ccce89c7/docs/recruitment-scheduling-screening/example2.md) is available on the GitHub repository

 ## Snapshotting the documentation for archival and dissemination